 Create Your Own Family Rules for Staying Safe

 When your child is at an appropriate age, teach them your own family rules for staying safe.
 Do your best to keep the rules simple and easy to remember.

 You may begin with household safety rules.
 This can include teaching a child how to call for help.
 Each child should learn 9-1-1 and the non-emergency number for EMS and the police department.
 Many houses do not have "home phones" anymore.
 Children should know what phone they can use in an emergency.
 Children should learn their parents' phone numbers and the address of their home(s).
 Parents can also provide the names and numbers of trusted family members and neighbors.

 If your child has to call 9-1-1, the emergency dispatcher will probably ask your child a series of questions.
 These questions will probably include:

 - Is someone hurt?

-One of the most important things for the dispatcher is that the child remains on the line until the dispatcher says it is okay to hang up, or until help arrives.
-In either case, be sure to teach your child not to hang up the phone unless the dispatcher says "goodbye" or help arrives.
+One of the most important things for the dispatcher is that the child remains on the line until the dispatcher says it is okay to hang up or until help arrives.
+In either case, be sure to teach your child not to end the call unless the dispatcher says "goodbye" or help arrives.

 Legal Questions About Child Safety Training?
 Call a Lawyer